streamobs.observed module#

 Raises:

-ValueError – If neither (ra, dec) nor (phi1, phi2) are present; or if one or more magnitude bands are missing and stream_config is not provided; or if after completion a required column is still absent.
+ValueError – If neither (ra, dec) nor (phi1, phi2) are present, or if columns are missing and stream_config is not provided.

 Examples